vishnunairjanardhan/democms/src/content/posts/promotion-marketing.md

 <li><h3>Customer Acquisition</h3></li>

 Promotional marketing plays a big part in attracting new customers by offering incentives that encourage first-time buyers.
-Businesses use discounts, free trials, referral programs, and intro offers to lure in potential buyers.
+Businesses use discounts, free trials, <a href="https://www.99minds.io/referral">referral programs</a>, and intro offers to lure in potential buyers.
 For example, e-commerce brands give first-time buyers a discount code, while subscription-based services offer a free trial to get people to sign up.
 These tactics reduce the risk of trying something new and make it easier for people to take the first step to engaging with a brand.

 <li><h3>Customer Retention</h3></li>